 OUR IN HOUSE GP’s ADVICE

 “It is important not to make a self-diagnosis of gluten sensitivity and for people who are having digestive issues to visit their GP.
 Self-diagnosis can mean people miss other more serious medical conditions that a trained medical professional would pick up on.
 However, there are things that you can prepare and research before you visit your doctor that will help them to help you.

 Non-coeliac gluten sensitivity was initially identified by Dr Alessio Fasano.
 It is an area that still isn’t mainstream medicine and not yet widely recognised.
 If you visit your doctor to talk about non-coeliac gluten sensitivity, you may find that they are not up to date with early research development.
 It’s a field in the very early stages of research, and it may well be you are introducing your doctor to the concept for the first time.

-With Dr. Piper Julia as our doctor, and having taught the RCGP accredited course in nutrition and digestibility of bread, I have an good insight into the frustration of trying to diagnose digestive issues and some of the pressure our NHS doctors have to work under.
+With Dr Piper Julia as our doctor, and having taught the RCGP accredited course in nutrition and digestibility of bread, I have a good insight into the frustration of trying to diagnose digestive issues and some of the pressure our NHS doctors have to work under.
 I also have students contact me suspecting that they have gluten sensitivity who tell me they feel their doctor is either not taking on board their symptoms, or has run out of tests available to them.
-My advise in this situation.
+My advice in this situation.

 - Be persistent with your doctor.
 Keep a food & mood diary as outlined above.

 - Be patient.
-Digestion is complex and it takes time diagnose issues.
+Digestion is complex and it takes time to diagnose issues.